Resxt/Plutonium-IW5-Scripts/mapvote/README.md

 You can simply repeat this process to add even more dvars in case you go up to the characters limit again or if you simply want to organize your maps dvars.
 For example you could create an additional dvar named `mapvote_maps_bo2` that holds some maps and then add it to the list of dvars like this `mapvote_additional_maps_dvars "mapvote_maps_mw2:mapvote_maps_bo2"`.

+Note that you can change the value of `mapvote_maps` to a single space `" "` if you don't want any map in this dvar.
+It will then only get maps from the additional dvars and will ignore the original dvar.
+This can be useful to organise your maps dvars.

 ### Notes